varnerlab/GapFindFill.jl/paper.md

 `` illustrates the research purpose of the software.``

-The current implementation of *GapFind* and *GapFill* is in `GAMS`, which charges a significant amount of license fee from each single user, even though many solvers are free for academic purpose \cite{gurobi, cplex}.
+The current implementation of *GapFind* and *GapFill* is in `GAMS`, which charges a significant amount of license fee from each single user, even though many solvers are free for academic purpose [@gurobi; @cplex].
-To promote the usage of this computational tool, we developed an open-source Julia package, `GFFJ.jl`, which enables researchers to use this tool for free by harnessing the power of academic free solvers provided by `Gurobi` and `IBM` \cite{gurobi, cplex}. .
+To promote the usage of this computational tool, we developed an open-source Julia package, `GFFJ.jl`, which enables researchers to use this tool for free by harnessing the power of academic free solvers provided by `Gurobi` and `IBM` [@gurobi, @cplex].

-`GFFJ.jl` is implemented in Julia and makes use of the high-level interface `JuMP.jl` \cite{DunningHuchetteLubin2017, bezanson2017julia}.
+`GFFJ.jl` is implemented in Julia and makes use of the high-level interface `JuMP.jl` [@DunningHuchetteLubin2017; @bezanson2017julia].
 JuMP is a domain-specific modeling language for mathematical optimization embedded in Julia.
 With JuMP, it it easier for users to specify and call different optimizers to solve optimization problems in `GFFJ.jl` than using interfaces provided by solvers directly.
 Built upon the generic high-level programming language Julia, users can embed `GFFJ.jl` in their complex work flows to simplify task processing.
-While \texttt{GAMS}, as a specific optimization tool, does not provide support of processing other tasks, nor being able to be integrated with other programming languages \cite{gams}.
+While \texttt{GAMS}, as a specific optimization tool, does not provide support of processing other tasks, nor being able to be integrated with other programming languages [@gams].